amakarewicz/2023-DTU-MLOps-Object-Detection/reports/README.md

 >
 > Answer:

-We have created two docker images for our project, one for training and one for predicting.
-(In our google cloud platform we have multiple docker images due to multiple experiments with different versions of our docker images).
+Wa have created a docker file to train our model in a cloud environment.
+The docker sets up the software needed for training and runs the train_model.py script.
+Docker container is created in Container Registry, thanks to the trigger, every time we push changes to the main branch in git repository.
+Then we manually run a vertex AI trainning using config_cpu/gpu.yaml configuration files, and already built container.

 ### Question 16